waldemarstal/MDP/README.md

     D - value of discouting
     A - value of probability misses
     B - value of probability hits
-    G - value of terminal state
-    GB - value of bonus
     NS - value of normal state